The Easiest Indoor Plants that Thrive in Low Light

 If environment weren’t a factor- which indoor trees would you choose instead?

 An olive or ficus variety- I like the delicate, wispy textures!
 I also enjoy indoor maples, gingkoes, and palms.
-The lack of humidity here is also limiting for me.
+The lack of humidity here is also really limiting for me.

 The Easiest Indoor Plants that Thrive in Low Light - roomfortuesday.com